ragtag/spin/README.md

 spin.py --toggletouch
 ```

-Even though spin.py disables the touch screen when the pen is near the screen, the touch interface sometimes gets in the way when you're drawing or taking notes, and lift the pen a bit to high with your hand still resting on the screen.
-This option lets you toggle the touch screen on and off.
+Even though spin.py disables the touch screen when the pen is near the screen, the touch interface sometimes gets in the way when you're drawing or taking notes, and you lift the pen a bit too high with your hand still resting on the screen.
+This option lets you toggle the touch screen on and off completely.

-In addition there are three applications launchers, which can be found in /usr/share/applications/Yoga Spin - *, that can run these commands.
-You can drag these to the Unity Launcher, to quickly toggle between modes.
-Note that the Toggle Mode launcher has a right click menu when placed in the Unity dock, where you can access all the other options, in case you don't want to crowd your launcher with Yoga Spin icons.
+In addition there are three applications launchers which can run these commands.
+You can drag these to the Unity or GNOME Launcher, to quickly toggle between modes.
+Note that in Unity the Toggle Mode launcher has a right click menu when placed in the Unity dock, where you can access all the other options, in case you don't want to crowd your launcher with Yoga Spin icons (this doesn't work in GNOME for some reason).

 For debugging, you can run spin.py with different log levels (1=debug, 2=info, 3=warning, 4=error, 5=critical):